decretist/Dissertation/Chapter3/chapter3.markdown

 # Author

-Very little is known about the historical Gratian, and almost everything that previous generations thought was known about Gratian has proved, on closer examination, to be myth.[22]
+In contrast with medieval scholars who were relatively unconcerned about the fact that they knew little to nothing about Gratian, and for whom in any event the question of the textual authority of the *Decretum* was primary, modern scholars have maintained a resolute focus on the biography of the historical Gratian, on the implicit assumption that if we can identify the historical Gratian, we will have identified the author of the *Decretum*.
+Very little, in fact, is known about the historical Gratian, and almost everything that previous generations thought was known about Gratian has proved, on closer examination, to be myth.[22]
 On the evidence found in the *Decretum*, Gratian seems to have been less interested in contemporary ecclesiastical or secular politics in general, and in the Investiture Controversy (1076-1122) in particular, than some modern scholars think he ought to have been.
 Gratian similarly seems, based on the relatively limited use he makes in the *Decretum* of material from the *Codex* and *Digest* of Justinian, to have been either less interested in, or less well-informed about, the revival of the study of Roman law in the early twelfth century than we think he ought to have been.
 On the other hand, he seems to have been more well-informed about, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[23]

 ## Noonan